Powerlearnproject/se-day1-assignment-wenakanew/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+        .Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+        .Prompt engineering helps avoid that by making your questions clear and specific, so the AI understands exactly what you need.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+        .If you ask, 'Tell me about cars,' the AI might give a general answer.
+        .But if you ask, 'Tell me about the history of cars,' you'll get a more focused response.